-These Mini Cheesecakes with Fresh Berries are made with a creamy, lightly sweetened filling over a crisp, buttery cookie crust and topped with fresh raspberries and blueberries.
+These mini cheesecakes with fresh berries feature a creamy, lightly sweetened filling on a crisp, buttery cookie crust, topped with fresh raspberries and blueberries.

-Made in muffin tins, they're an easy, individual-sized dessert that's perfect for parties, baby showers, or bridal showers because they're easy to serve, and mess-free.
+Baked in muffin tins, they’re an easy, mess-free mini cheesecake recipe that’s perfect for parties, baby showers, and bridal showers.

 Table of Contents